 - Drive Awareness: PR can be a cost-effective way to create awareness for a brand.
 Through customized story angles, unique assets and content opportunities, brands can make themselves relevant to a wide range of media verticals and influencers that reach their target audiences.

-- Change Perception: PR has the ability to influence consumer perception.
-For example, reading positive earned coverage or an earned endorsement from an influencer can lead to a more positive perception of the brand.
+- Change Perception: PR has the ability to influence how consumers think or feel about a brand.
+Reading positive earned coverage or seeing an earned endorsement from an influencer about a brand can lead to a more positive perception of the brand.

 Each of these benefits helps lead consumers down the path to take action.
 So, when developing your marketing and communications plans, consider how you can harness the power of PR to drive impact.